Experience a Cajun Mardi Gras at the Iowa Chicken Run

-Catch a chicken at the 38th annual Mardi Gras Run on Tuesday, March 5 at the Knights of Columbus Hall, 503 E Highway 90, in the town of Iowa.
-Doors open at 8 a.m., the Mardi Gras floats start lining up at 8:30 a.m. and the parade rolls at 10 a.m.
+LAKE CHARLES, La.
+(Feb.
+7, 2012)-Catch a chicken at the 33rd annual Mardi Gras Run on February 21 at the Knights of Columbus Hall off of Highway 90 in the town of Iowa.
+Doors open at 8 a.m., the Mardi Gras floats start lining up at 9 a.m. and the parade rolls at 10 a.m.

 The parade goes west on Hwy 90 stopping at local businesses and continues going through neighborhoods with the horses following behind.
 The captain blows his whistle at participating homes for the crews to get down and dance to zydeco music, which is played with an accordion and scrub board.
 If the families approve the dancing skills, they donate ingredients to the gumbo, and a chicken is thrown into the air.
 Sometimes the captain will throw multiple chickens in the air several times or more for the children to catch.

 The parade stops at Market Basket and the VF Factory Outlet where more chickens are released into the air.
-The parade continues to Rabideaux’s Sausage Kitchen, which is part of the Southwest Louisiana Boudin Trail, for a last and final donation to the gumbo and ends back at the KC Hall.
+The parade continues to Rabideaux's Sausage Kitchen for a last and final donation to the gumbo and ends back at the KC Hall.
 The ingredients are then put into a pot with the chickens, and gumbo is served to the riders while the children play from 2-4 p.m.
-The chicken run concludes with a zydeco dance.
+The chicken run concludes with a zydeco dance kicking off at 6 p.m. by musical sensations T-Broussard and the Zydeco Steppers to end the Cajun Fat Tuesday.